I Shall Sing

 "I Shall Sing" is a song written by Northern Irish singer-songwriter Van Morrison.
-Morrison recorded it as part of the Moondance album sessions, but did not release the track.
-It was later released on CD in 2013.
+Morrison recorded it as part of the Moondance album sessions, but did not initially release the track.
+It was released on CD in 2013.
 The song was also recorded by Art Garfunkel for his debut solo album, Angel Clare, released by Columbia Records in 1973.
 It was released as the second single from the album, peaking at No. 4 on the Billboard Adult Contemporary chart and No. 38 on the Billboard Hot 100.